constellation-daq/Constellation/docs/protocols/chp.md

 The 1-OCTET integer variable SHALL contain the current state of the CHP sending host.

-The 2-OCTET integer variable SHALL indicate the expected time interval in milliseconds until the next heartbeat message is emitted by the sending CHP host.
+The 2-OCTET integer variable SHALL indicate the maximum time interval in units of milliseconds until the next heartbeat message is emitted by the sending CHP host.

 ### Lives Counter & Heartbeat Timeouts